 Throughout the experience, Concepcion and Villalobos said they appreciated the warm welcome they received from the Lynchburg community and the ability to experience a bit of the life of their peers in the U.S. They also got the chance to visit Washington, D.C., and were able to attend a conference of Spanish professors at the University of Virginia.
 What they heard from teachers in the U.S. was similar to what they hear from teachers in Mexico, Concepcion said.
 “They need more material support in both places,” she said.
 “Books, paper, and teaching and learning tools.”

-Despite similarities between their experiences at UBAJO and Lynchburg College, they did see a few differences.
+Despite similarities between their experiences at UBAJO and University of Lynchburg, they did see a few differences.
 One big one: At UBAJO there are no residence halls and students primarily live with their parents.
 “Staying in the dormitories here was very different than being in school in Mexico,” Villalobos said.

 When asked to sum up their experience at Lynchburg, Villalobos said, “It’s a very nice place.”